rurban/libu8ident/README.md

   script, and check for mixed-script violations.
 Currently we only check if none of the SCX variants exist yet, and only then we have a new script.
   Which exactly is unknown, but the new script might lead to a mixed-script violation.

-* allowed_id: seperate into start and cont lists.
+We also check for invalid mixed-script combinations of a SCX list with the base-char.

-* add special checks for zero-with (non-)joiners, only allowed in special median or cont positions.
+* Add special checks for zero-with (non-)joiners, only allowed in special median or cont positions.
 See TR31 2.3 A1,A2 or B.
   Ditto for other tr31 special median positions, e.g. MIDDLE DOT, HEBREW U+5F3, KATAKANA U+30A0, U+30FB.

 * **[IdentifierType](http://www.unicode.org/reports/tr39/#Identifier_Status_and_Type)**
   The list of idtypes is provided, but not yet integrated into any API.
-  E.g. if someone wants to allow the Technical idtype.
+  E.g. if someone wants to allow the Technical idtype, as SAFEC23.
-  Then you have to use `u8ident_get_idtypes ()` by yourself, and it is not exported (ie. unusable from the shared library) We only optionally check the IdentifierStatus Allowed with CHECK_XID, from this TR39 Table 1.
+  Then you have to use `u8ident_get_idtypes ()` by yourself, and it is not exported (ie. unusable from the shared library)

 * **FCD**: This normalization is broken.